TusharKGupta2019/Linkedin-Job-Scraping-using-selenium/README.md

 # Linkedin_scraping_py

 This repository contains code for data extraction from LinkedIn.
 The code is in 2 parts.
 And 2 example files.

-Summary: Enhancing LinkedIn Profile and Resume with Data Analysis
+Summary: Enhancing LinkedIn Profile and Resume with Data Analysis.

 Objective:
 Just trying to giving back to the community as i’ve received numerous direct messages (DMs) seeking referrals and assistance with data analyst roles,